Thank you Potatoes USA for sponsoring this post. Make a delicious and convenient meal for your family tonight with potatoes!

 - Add the garlic, carrots, parsnips, cabbage, and potatoes.
 Sauté for another minute, until the veggies have been coated in the oil.

-- Add the broth, rosemary, cheese rind (if using), and bay leaf.
+- Add the chicken broth (8 cups), rosemary (1 tablespoon), cheese rind (if using), and bay leaf.
 Bring to a boil, cover, and simmer for 15 minutes.

-- Add the kale, tomatoes (with their juices), and cannellini beans.
+- Add the kale (2 cups), fire roasted diced tomatoes (with their juices), and drained/rinsed cannellini beans.
 Simmer uncovered, stirring occasionally, for another 5 minutes, or until beans are heated through and kale is fully wilted.

 - Remove the cheese rind and bay leaf.